 Defending champion Rory McIlroy and Tiger Woods each shot 70 and walked off PGA National with different emotions.
 Woods was thrilled it wasn’t worse.
 McIlroy was disappointed it wasn’t better.

-Augusta native Charles Howell shot 67, an important start for him.
+Augusta native Charles Howell shot 67.
 Howell is at No. 64 in the world, and he has until the end of March to move into the top 50 and qualify for the Masters Tournament.